-In addition, as of December 31, 2022, we directly operated approximately 450 retail stores, the vast majority of which are leased under a variety of arrangements, including long-term, short-term, and variable-payment leases.
-We also have several leases globally for office space, warehouse facilities, storage space, vehicles, and equipment, among other things.
+In addition, as of December 31, 2023, we directly operated approximately 450 reta il stores and 34 temporary clearance locations.
+The vast majority of our retail stores are leased under a variety of arrangements, including long-term, short-term, and variable-payment leases.
+Our temporary clearance locations are leased on a short-term basis.
+We also have several leases globally for showrooms, office space, warehouse facilities, storage space, vehicles, and equipment, among other things.
 Refer to Note 9 in Part II, Item 8 of this Annual Report on Form 10-K for further lease-related disclosures.